 Category Archives: General

 The Supreme Court recently released a decision in Food Marketing Institute v.
 Argus Leader Media [Food Marketing Institute v.
 Argus Leader Media, No. 18-481 (U.S. Jun.
 24, 2019)] that may be beneficial to your business.
 The issue began when a South Dakota newspaper owned by Argus Leader Media submitted a FOIA request to a government… Finish Reading Notable News: Supreme Court Rules in Favor of Business Privacy

 As a small business owner, you may have co-owners, partners, or employees that you have authorized to do basic functions such as signing checks on the company’s behalf, making deposits, or even doing basic online banking.
 However, whether you trust them to act in good faith may not be the only obstacle when deciding… Finish Reading Do You Know Your Bank Signatories?

-If you haven’t heard of “Do Not Knock” laws yet, you will soon.
+If you have not heard of “Do Not Knock” laws yet, you will soon.
 And if you own or operate a business that does any door-to-door sales, you need to be aware of these local / municipal ordinances.
-In Massachusetts Haverhill, Methuen and most recently, Marlborough, among potentially others, have all passed ordinances that prohibit door-to-door… Finish Reading List of ‘Do Not Knock’ Towns is Growing
+In Massachusetts Haverhill, Methuen and most recently, Marlborough, among potentially others, have all passed ordinances that… Finish Reading List of ‘Do Not Knock’ Towns is Growing

 Recently, our offices received a phone call from a District Court clerk’s office requesting an additional $360 for a complaint filed earlier that week.
 The complaint filed with the District Court was for breach of contract by 3 plaintiffs against 2 defendants.
 Our offices submitted the usual filing fee for a district court complaint, which… Finish Reading Are Some District Courts Overcharging Plaintiffs?